 DOCUMENTS AND PHOTOS - PAGE 5

-This is a view of our hotel in the Virgin Islands.
+When I was a teenager, I visited a number of the resorts, including Bermuda and the Bahamas, This is a view of our hotel in the Virgin Islands.
 I did not like the these Islands all that much; I found them a little too constricted and culturally uninteresting.
 However, this view from the hotel was great, and I started to become more interested in taking landscape photographs at exotic locales such as this.

-My family and I would go to eastern Long Island for vacations.
+My family and I would also go to eastern Long Island for vacations.
 Here I am in front of Montauk lighthouse, which is the very tip of Long Island.
 This area is still unspoiled and relatively free from commercial development.
 We started going out here when I was a teenager, and although it was a long drive from our house (about 100 miles), it nonetheless provided a salutary and relaxing environment.

 On our second trip, we travelled through the southern part of England.
-Cassandra and I have never gone on any packaged holiday, we prefer to make our own way, and explore places in our own way.
+Cassandra and I have never gone on any packaged holiday, as we prefer to make our own way, and explore places in our own way.
 So we hired a car, and went to places like Glastonbury, Salisbury, Cerne Abbas, Lacock Abbey, Longleat House, Avebury and Stonehenge.
 This is a picture taken of Cassandra and me outside of a church in the area of Glastonbury.

 The sophistication of prehistoric cultures in Europe is a phenomenon I have spent years exploring.
 Here I am examining an inscription I found at a place in Ireland called Loughcrew (Sliabh na Callighe or Hill of the Witch), in County Meath, about 40 miles inland.
 This stone is part of a complex of 30 structures known as passage graves and cairns, spread out over the three highest hills in the county.
 Some of these structures could more accurately be called temples, where rituals were performed involving the entire community.
 The inscriptions that I found here apparently belong to a later date, and could have been left by immigrants who originated in the Near East.
 These later peoples could very well have assumed that the structures were temples used by a previous cultural group, and they appropriated them, on an improvised basis, for their own religious purposes.

-All Material Copyright © 2008 by Paul Dennis Sporer
+All Material Copyright © by Paul Dennis Sporer

-Unauthorised use is strictly prohibited.
+Unauthorised use is prohibited.
 Website Design by Anza Studio.